Riley-Py/UWaterloo-Work/EARTH 121/Field Note Journal 1 - Why Earth Science.md

 - The fact that Earth science influences many fields, from climate change, to natural disasters, and that we as humans should be stewards and take care of the Earth as best as we can to protect not only it, but us and the living organisms that live on the planet
 - That Earth science can explain many different phenomena, from erosion, to rock formation, that occurs over a period of many years
-- That geoscientists use many different tools at their disposal to model the Earth, such as
+- That geoscientists use many different tools at their disposal to model the Earth, such as computer simulations, to see how different types of phenomena are done within the world

 ## 2. Was there anything that surprised you?

+-

 ## 3. What disrupted or changed the way you think about the Earth?